Addressing Systemic Racism in B.C.

 We’re now working to combine the survey responses with other information that we hold to identify gaps in our services and make them more accessible and inclusive for everyone in B.C.

-In early 2024, we’ll share the results of the survey and updates on how we’re using this information to support research priorities.
+In 2024, we’ll share the results of the survey and updates on how we’re using this information to support research priorities.

 What’s the BC Demographic Survey?